free screening of WORK: October 23rd to 30th!

 As an online exhibition, Embodied Landscape consists of a film, a VR/360° view experience, and an interactive website.
-The works now on the view at UB Arts Collaboratory Website
+Check it out!
+The works now on view at UB Arts Collaboratory Website

-Happy to announce that the release of inaugural issue of MAST Journal: “Mapping Media Studies”!
+Happy to announce that the release of the inaugural issue of MAST Journal: “Mapping Media Studies”!

 Originally planned as part of the Arts Collaboratory spring season of interdisciplinary programming, Embodied Landscape has been reframed by Maryam Muliaee and Naila Ansari as a virtual experience and online exhibition.
 A collaborative multimedia production, the work is a reflection on Buffalo’s forgotten architecture ….